10 Michigan Destinations to Visit This Veterans Day

-This Nov.
-11, veterans, families and friends will come together in Michigan, and across the nation, to honor those who served and remember those lost their lives in ceremonies as part of Veterans Day.
+Each November, veterans, families and friends come together in Michigan, and across the nation, to honor those who served and remember those who lost their lives in ceremonies as part of Veterans Day.
 In anticipation of this annual day of remembrance, we put together a list of 10 veterans monuments and events in Michigan.

 Located on the M. Causeway of M-120 in Muskegon, Veteran’s Memorial Park is located on the Muskegon River.
 The memorial includes a walkway for visitors to observe memorials and plaques in honor of area veterans.
 For more information, contact Muskegon City Hall at (231) 724-6724.

 Owned by the U.S. Army Corps of Engineers and leased to Grand Haven, the park is home to a memorial for the U.S. Coast Guard.
-The park was originally known as Kelly Park, but was renamed in in 1949 to Escanaba Memorial Park in commemoration of the loss of the USCGC Escanaba and 101 men when the ship sank in 1943.
+The park was originally known as Kelly Park, but was renamed in 1949 to Escanaba Memorial Park in commemoration of the loss of the USCGC Escanaba and 101 men when the ship sank in 1943.

 Featuring the sculpture Defense of the Flag, Withington Park in Jackson is named after Gen. William H. Withington.
 The sculpture honors the 3,282 men of the Michigan Volunteer Infantry regiments who he commanded.
 The sculpture is also known as Jackson County Soldiers or Sailors Monument.

 Many other Michigan communities pay tribute to our nation’s veterans and fallen soldiers.
 Consider a visit to the veteran’s park in Charlevoix, veterans statue in Port Huron, unknown soldier sculpture in Alpena, Air Zoo in Kalamazoo, Vietnam Veterans Memorial in Ypsilanti or one of the numerous monuments on the State Capitol lawn in Lansing.